hwacha/hwacha.github.io/content/posts/playtree-technical-overview/index.md

 ## Technical Details

-Here, I'll give a brief outline of Playtree's features, and the tools used to implement Playtree.
+Here, I'll give a brief outline of Playtree and the tools used to implement Playtree.

 ### Backend